Digital Nomad Guide to Schengen 90/180 Rule

 What happens when ETIAS launches?

-ETIAS (expected Q4 2026) adds a pre-travel authorization step for visa-exempt travelers.
-You’ll fill out an online form and pay €20 before your trip.
+ETIAS (expected Q4 2026) adds a €20 pre-travel authorization step for visa-exempt travelers.
 It doesn’t change the 90/180-day rule — just adds a screening step before you board your flight.

 Disclaimer: This guide is for informational purposes only and does not constitute legal, immigration, or tax advice.
 Visa requirements, income thresholds, and immigration rules change frequently.
 Always verify current requirements with official sources before making travel decisions.
-Last updated: February 2026.
+Last updated: March 2026.